MANOJMALWADKAR/Javascript_Man/WebSocket.md

 `json:` Generic JSON message format

 WebSocket subprotocols are application-level protocols layered over WebSocket.
-They are negotiated during the handshake.
+They are negotiated during the handshake. **Based on the which subprotocol is backend setup is accepting.**

+Default: If no subprotocol provided, no protocol is used (empty string "").
+Most browsers just use plain WebSocket.

+Only one subprotocol is active per connection.

+If the server does not support any of the proposed subprotocols, it may reject the connection or accept it without a subprotocol.

 ```js
 const socket = new WebSocket("wss://example.com/ws", "chat");